Actions

 ~

-Ilya watched him from the doorway, leaning against the frame like this was the opening scene of a very good play.
+Ilya watched Shane from the doorway, leaning against the frame like this was the opening scene of a very good play.
 Or, better yet, foreplay.

 “You embarrassed our entire media department,” Shane said.
 “Janice texted me three separate times.
 One of them was just my name, in all caps.
 I could feel her despair through the screen.”